todbadrakh/ngp-comp-chem/docs/install_openmpi_4.1.6.md

 1. Install the program in the `/<path-to-proj-shared>/<username>/opt/openmpi/4.1.6` folder by using the `--prefix` option.

-2. Link the program to PMIx library using the `--with-mpix` option and its dependency `libevent` using the `--with-libevent` option.
+2. Link the program to PMIx library using the `--with-pmix` option and its dependency `libevent` using the `--with-libevent` option.

 3. Link the program to the UCX library using the `--with-ucx` option.